maniotrix/offline-ai-assistant/README.md

     use separate executor module for processing different stuff in backend pipeline or as required look out for improvement in websocket
-    process user command on frontend user phyiscal distance from ai machine within a radius, use phone gps for this
+    process user command on frontend user phyiscal distance from ai machine within a radius, use phone gps for this manage websockets active and allowed connections in backend more robustly

 Okay, here's a comprehensive summary detailing the design and implementation of our personal, vision-based offline AI assistant project.
 This includes the progression of our architectural choices and the reasoning behind them: